pachterlab/kallisto/manual.md

 + `--rf-stranded` same as `--fr-stranded` but the **first** read maps to the **reverse** strand of a transcript.

++ `--fusion` does normal quantification, but additionally looks for reads that do not pseudoalign because they are potentially from fusion genes.
+All output is written to the file `fusion.txt` in the output folder.

 ##### Pseudobam

 `--pseudobam` outputs all pseudoalignments in SAM format to the standard output.
 The stream can either be redirected into a file, or converted to bam using `samtools`.